lizampd/helloworld/README.md

 # helloworld
-This is a Slack-GitHub Integration Exercise
+This is a day one of my GitHub journey.
-Commit exercise description
+May it be a fruitful one!